DavidMertz/RegEx_Puzzles/book.md

 From there, any sequence of 'C', 'A', 'T', and 'G' symbols is permitted.
 However, you definitely want to be non-greedy in matching them since no telomeres should be included.
 The telomere may be repeated any number of times, but at least three.
-Moreover, repeated telomeres must continue until the end of the candidate sequence, so we must match `$` *inside* the lookahead pattern.
+Optionally, repeated telomeres can be required to continue until the end of the candidate sequence, so we must match `$` *inside* the lookahead pattern.

 ```python
 pat = r'^([CATG]+?)(?=(TTAGGG){3,}$)'